The R.E.W.A.R.D. Zone for Aggressive and Reactive Dogs.

 our policy that clients and staff alike in this building

-and on these premises or wherever Camp R.E.W.A.R.D.
+and on these premises or wherever The R.E.W.A.R.D Zone

 is held use positive training methods.

-Not all dogs are appropriate for a camp setting and
+Not all dogs are appropriate for a seminar setting and

 program.
 If management decides that your dog needs